 Yes, some multipathogen molecular assays can detect SARS-CoV-2.
 For example, ARUP offers a multipathogen assay that detects and differentiates COVID-19, influenza A/B, and respiratory syncytial virus (RSV).
 Clinicians are advised to confirm which respiratory viruses are detected by an assay before ordering.
 The U.S. Food and Drug Administration (FDA) maintains a list of COVID-19 assays with Emergency Use Authorization (EUA).

-Variants, including the ones identified in the United Kingdom (UK) and South Africa (SA), may impact molecular tests that utilize genetic targets that include the site of mutation.
+Variants, including the United Kingdom variant, also known as the Alpha variant, and South African variant, also known as the Beta variant, may impact the results of molecular tests that utilize genetic targets that include the site of mutation.
 However, most assays include multiple genetic targets, which allows for redundancy so that natural viral variation is less likely to impact test performance.

 There is a possibility that these variants may result in low-positive samples that are positive for only Orf1ab/O-methyltransferase and N gene targets and yield an “inconclusive” result.
 It is also possible that different variants may result in amplification of the S gene but would be Orf1ab/O-methyltransferase and N gene negative, but these different variants are likely rare at this time.